RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 ### Introduction to the history of major regions

 **MIDDLE OF 18CE**: (Important turning point) A scientific academic organization which is known as Uni-Sci, is established.
 This organization would advance science at all costs.
 Due to the acceleration of productivity brought about by scientific development, society has become more accepting of ideological trends that are more advanced and more adaptable to high productivity — that is, extreme ideological trends.
+Ideological polarization simultaneously causes closely related ideologies to converge.
 As time goes by, Uni-Sci gradually hiding behind the scenes.
 However, it played an important role in many subsequent events.

 **MIDDLE OF 18CE**: The Industrial Revolution **began**.(In SEN time line, there is only one Industrial Revolution)